caseybriggs/ARIA-charts/README.md

 While I may update this data set with new charts from time to time, I am not intending to do weekly updates.

-This repository contains three csv files
+This repository contains three csv files, and contains chart data up to and including **3 July 2023**.

 ### [album_charts.csv](https://github.com/caseybriggs/ARIA-charts/blob/c98f825aea60e1dd107249566e3b53809fc0397a/album_charts.csv)